Southend United to cash in on Wembley JPT final

-Southend were this week issued with their fifth winding-up petition in four years, but Martin has said Her Majesty's Revenue & Customs' bid to claim unpaid tax will be settled and will be dismissed before reaching the High Court.
+Southend were this week in four years, but Martin has said Her Majesty's Revenue & Customs' bid to claim unpaid tax will be settled and will be dismissed before reaching the High Court.

-He also insisted the club does not face financial difficulties and will be able to move forward when a proposed to move to a new stadium is completed.
+He also insisted the club does not face financial difficulties and will be able to move forward when is completed.